How much does a physical therapist make in a year? Not enough, you’re probably thinking. And you would be right.

 It may be counterintuitive that to make more money as a physical therapist that you have to spend money.
 But that’s how it is with any business.
 If you own a taco food truck and are making enough to invest in a second taco food truck, you do — and then eventually you buy a third taco food truck and a fourth — unless you want a certain level of growth and no more.

 It works the same with physical therapy — and your patients.
 If your patients don’t want to improve their joints, and if they’re cool with just sitting on the sofa and never being very mobile, they can do that — or they can carry out their treatments and improve their body.

-Meanwhile, if you’re a physical therapist with a practice, and you’re happy with your patients and life and are perfectly okay with Medicare cutting your profits or adding hours to your schedule to try and fit more patients and billing in, then… maybe then you shouldn’t invest in a franchise and additional training.
+Meanwhile, if you’re a physical therapist with a practice, and you’re happy with your patients and life and are perfectly okay with Medicare cutting your profits or adding hours to your schedule to try and fit more patients and billing in, then… maybe then you shouldn’t invest in a membership and additional training.